scipy-conference/scipy_proceedings_2010/papers/13_ramachandran/my_paper.rst

 --------------------------------------------------------------
-PySPH: A Python framework for smoothed particle hydrodynamics
+PySPH: A Python Framework for Smoothed Particle Hydrodynamics
 --------------------------------------------------------------

 .. class:: abstract